 Having helped get the race fully operational, in 2012 Mark and Gambrelli stepped down, and the race was run by Chad and Emily.

 In 2012, a sprint race was also added which provided a fun, fast, crowd friendly event after the regular race.

 In 2013, the Powder Keg became the first 3 day race in North America featuring a Friday Sprint Race, Saturday Individual Race, and Sunday Technical Teams Race.

 In 2014, The Powder Keg was an International Ski Mountaineering Federation sanctioned race and hosted the North American Ski Mountaineering Championships, which brought together 300 racers over the 3 days to comprise the most competitive ski mountaineering race ever held in North America.

 In 2020, Chad and Emily passed management of the race onto Silverfork Skimo, the local youth team.

-To our knowledge, the Powder Keg is the largest skimo race in the US and the second oldest.
+To our knowledge, the Powder Keg is the largest and second oldest skimo race in the US.